Rideau Cottage

-Rideau Cottage is an historic residential building located on the grounds of Rideau Hall in Ottawa, Ontario.
+Rideau Cottage is a historic residential building located on the grounds of Rideau Hall in Ottawa, Ontario.
 The two-level, 22-room Georgian Revival home is owned by the Canadian Crown and has traditionally been inhabited by people associated with the governor general of Canada, including the viceroy's private secretary.

-It has been occupied by Prime Minister Justin Trudeau and his family in lieu of 24 Sussex Drive since 2015.
+Due to the poor conditions of 24 Sussex Drive, the historical residence of the prime minister of Canada and their family, Rideau Cottage has served as the temporary residence since 2015.
+It was first occupied by prime minister Justin Trudeau and his family from 2015 to 2025, and currently home to prime minister Mark Carney and his family since 2025.

 History

 Construction on the building, which was based on a design by architect F. P. Rubidge, began in 1866 and concluded in 1867.
 Though intended in the early days to serve as the residence of the governor general's secretary, the cottage was later designated for use by the government as an official guest house for visiting dignitaries.

 On his arrival in Canada in 1883, incoming governor general the Marquess of Lansdowne resided at Rideau Cottage while waiting for Rideau Hall to be vacated by the outgoing governor general, the Marquess of Lorne.
 Other residents included: Lionel and Lilias Massey during Vincent Massey's time as governor general; Georges Vanier, as Aide-de-camp to Governor General Byng; Barbara Uteck, private secretary to the governor general from 2000 to 2006, and her husband, Graham Fraser.
-Uteck's successor Sheila-Marie Cook, resided at Rideau Cottage from 2006 until January 31, 2011.
-The house was then occupied by private secretary Stephen Wallace, until the weekend of 24–25 October 2015, when he vacated the premises to allow then prime minister-designate Justin Trudeau and his family to live in the house while the traditional official residence of the prime minister of Canada, 24 Sussex Drive, was undergoing assessment for repairs and restoration.
+Uteck's successor Sheila-Marie Cook resided at Rideau Cottage from 2006 until January 31, 2011.
+The house was then occupied by private secretary Stephen Wallace, until he vacated the premises on the weekend of 24–25 October 2015.